 The amount of food that you eat per day (intake) minus the amount of energy that you burn through daily activities and exercise (output) equals your net calories.
 You will notice that your Food and Exercise Diary will compute this calculation for you, and it's also displayed on the Today page.

 As exercising burns calories, doing some each day will help you to lose weight faster.
-It can also let you eat a little more each day, if you wish.
+It can also let you eat a little more each day.
 Your Diary keeps track of it all and lets you know whether you are on track with meeting your Net calories target.

 On your Today page, you can gain three green ticks if you meet all of your targets:

 All three ticks are important.
-Regularly getting them all will help you reach your weight loss goals faster.
+Regularly getting them all will help you reach your weight- oss goals faster.